How to Determine Whether You Need a Tooth Filling?

-Dentists recommend silver amalgam fillings if your cavity is on the back teeth or tooth-coloured composite resin fillings if the holes are on or between your front teeth.
+Dentist in Oshawa, ON recommends silver amalgam fillings if your cavity is on the back teeth or tooth-colored composite resin fillings if the holes are on or between your front teeth.
 Silver fillings are not aesthetically pleasing but are the most durable and long-lasting.
 The fillings also sustain the pressures of chewing and biting when placed on the molars.
-You can prefer tooth-coloured fillings on your molars if needed, remembering that they need replacements every five to seven years and are more expensive than silver amalgam fillings.
-Tooth-coloured fillings are appropriate for your front teeth, where they remain indistinguishable from your natural teeth because of their appearance.
+You can prefer tooth-colored fillings on your molars if needed, remembering that they need replacements every five to seven years and are more expensive than silver amalgam fillings.
+Tooth-colored fillings are appropriate for your front teeth, where they remain indistinguishable from your natural teeth because of their appearance.

 While you have the freedom to select the filler you feel is best for your requirements, we suggest you adhere to your dentist’s advice for excellent results.

 Dental fillings help dentists restore permanent damage to the teeth from cavities, enamel damage from craze lines, chips and cracks, and other damages sustained by your teeth before they assume significant proportions by allowing your mouth bacteria to penetrate them.
 In addition, not every filling procedure requires anesthesia or drilling to confirm a dental visit becomes essential if you suspect your tooth is aching because you might have a cavity or have suffered an impact on your mouth from falls or accidents.